-For power levels above 60 W CW, high-power diode-laser bars can be stacked in the vertical dimension (these products are included the Stacks category in Tables 1 and 2).
-Because of the difficulty in removing heat from such a configuration, these stacks are typically operated in the quasi-CW mode.
+For power levels above 60-W CW, high-power diode-laser bars can be stacked in the vertical dimension (these products are included in the Stacks category in Tables 1 and 2).
+Because of the difficulty in removing heat from such a configuration, these stacks are typically operated in the QCW mode.
 Peak output power approaching 5 kW can be achieved from such a stack.
-The packages for these devices typically include water-cooling, although conduction cooling can be used in lower-duty-cycle devices.
-With the development of more efficient heat-removal techniques (such as microchannel coolers), CW stacks have become available.
+The packages for these devices typically include water cooling, although conduction cooling may be used in lower-duty-cycle devices.
+With the development of more efficient heat-removal techniques (microchannel coolers, for example), CW stacks have become available.

-The packages for long-wavelength (>1000 nm) diode lasers used in telecommunications applications include special adaptations for coupling the laser output to single-mode (approximately 9 µm core diameter) optical fiber with tolerances on the order of ±1 µm.
+The packages for long-wavelength (>1000 nm) diode lasers used in telecommunications applications include special adaptations for coupling the laser output to single-mode (approximately 9-µm core diameter) optical fiber with tolerances on the order of +1 µm.
 These are in the form of fiber pigtails or single-mode connectors.
 Telecommunication laser packages can also include other elements such as thermoelectric coolers for temperature control and optical isolators to reduce the amount of light reflected from the fiber back into the laser.
-All laser packages include back-facet monitor photodiodes.
+All laser packages include back-facet-monitor photodiodes.
 Because of the expense of fiber coupling and other package features, telecommunications diode lasers typically have high ASPs.
-Prices range from less than $50 for the lowest-performance 1310 nm Fabry-Perot devices in a connectorized coaxial package to $500 or even $1000 for a high-performance distributed-feedback (DFB) laser in a cooled butterfly package with fiber pigtail.
+Prices range from less than $50 for the lowest performance 1310-nm Fabry-Perot devices in a connectorized coaxial package to $500 to $1000 for a high-performance distributed-feedback (DFB) laser in a cooled butterfly package with fiber pigtail.
 Diode lasers used in short-distance data-communications applications with multimode fiber have much lower prices.
-For example, 850 nm VCSELs packaged in a variety of configurations are priced at under $5.
+For example, 850-nm VCSELs packaged in several different configurations are priced at under $5.